 The news is a sector long dominated by a few barons and the progressive times would indicate it’s time for the batons to change hands.
 The larger social platforms are the logical alternative IF they were to invest in providing the news that people want, but in their absence, smaller independent platforms and outlets are giving news back its value with a return to using journalists for what they do ie. They research and find out the details about things we need or want to know about.

 Check out Ozy.com, inkl or The News Daily as alternative trusted sources of news.
-Then there’s the good news outlets such as Good News Network and The Squirrel Network.
+Then there are the good news outlets such as Good News Network and The Squirrel Network.
 They exist because people are tired of being fed a constant diet of negativity – even if we do have a natural preset negativity bias.

 People are also turning to their local news more to find relevance, as in the example in this story of a local journalist who had survived Covid in the US.
 Locals were frustrated at their inability to find information through official sources.
-He was inundated with enquiries from locals wanting to know where to turn and what to do about Covid related issues – and he was able to help.
+He was inundated with inquiries from locals wanting to know where to turn and what to do about Covid related issues – and he was able to help.

 In Australia, broadcast news services stepped up in this regard during the fire season 2019/20, because they get good pictures and people want the information.